 In 1988, our co-founders, Jill Vialet and Mary Marx committed to bringing arts education programs to East Bay schools and communities.
-MOCHA’s presence is felt—in vulnerable communities, in public and private schools, in libraries, and at our Oakland based studios and gallery.
+MOCHA’s presence is felt in disinvested communities, in public and private schools, in libraries, in community spaces and at our Oakland based studios and gallery.

 Using the power of art as a learning tool, MOCHA collaborates with artists, educators, parents, and students.
 Arts education is a vital part of young people’s social, emotional, and cultural development.
-Over the years, MOCHA has enhanced the lives of nearly a million children with hands-on art learning experiences through our school, community, and museum programming.
+Over the years, MOCHA has enhanced the lives of nearly a million children with hands-on art learning experiences through our school, community, youth leadership & development, and museum programming.
 We have witnessed the transformative impact of art on children’s creative thinking, cognitive development, and sense of belonging.

 As a result of MOCHA’s intimate relationship with the larger East Bay community, we have seen first hand the enormous impact and psychic injury that crime has inflicted on innocent young people caught in its collateral crossfire.
 We recognize a new approach is necessary to deploy our art education resources for purposes of intervention and prevention.
 Art administered early and often is a vital ingredient required for emotional stability.